ydaniv/inlinr/README.md

 ====

-Inlinr gets all matched CSS rules on an element using Webkit's `window.getMatchedCSSRules()` or its [polyfill for FireFox](https://gist.github.com/3033012 "mozGetMatchedCSSRules.js").
-Then it takes the "used values" for that element using `window.getComputedStyle()` and applies all those properties in the matched rules that are equal to the computed ones.
+Inlinr gets all matched CSS rules on an element using Webkit's `window.getMatchedCSSRules()` or its [polyfill for FireFox 6+](https://gist.github.com/3033012 "mozGetMatchedCSSRules.js").
+Then it can either take the original [specified values](http://www.w3.org/TR/CSS21/cascade.html#specified-value), or the [used values](http://www.w3.org/TR/CSS21/cascade.html#used-value) for that element using `window.getComputedStyle()`, builds a long CSS string and puts it into that element's [style] attribute.

 Installing
 ==========